 Level 1: Valuations based on quoted prices in active markets for identical assets and liabilities.
 The fair value of available-for-sale securities included in the Level 1 category is based on quoted prices that are readily and regularly available in an active market.
-As of June 30, 2015, the Level 1 category included money market funds of \$6.5 million, which were included in cash and cash equivalents on the Condensed Consolidated Balance Sheets.
+As of June 30, 2017, the Level 1 category included money market funds of \$3.7 million, which were included in cash and cash equivalents on the Condensed Consolidated Balance Sheets.

 Level 2: Valuations based on observable inputs (other than Level 1 prices), such as quoted prices for similar assets at the measurement date; quoted prices in markets that are not active; or other inputs that are observable, either directly or indirectly.
-The fair value of available-for-sale securities included in the Level 2 category is based on the market values obtained from an independent pricing service that were evaluated using pricing models that vary by asset class and may incorporate available trade, bid and other market information and price quotes from well established independent pricing vendors and broker-dealers.
-As of June 30, 2015, the Level 2 category included short-term investments of \$19.3 million and long-term investments of \$17.5 million, which were comprised of certificates of deposit, corporate debt securities and government and agency securities.
+The fair value of available-for-sale securities included in the Level 2 category is based on the market values obtained from an independent pricing service that were evaluated using pricing models that vary by asset class and may incorporate available trade, bid and other market information and price quotes from well-established independent pricing vendors and broker-dealers.
+As of June 30, 2017, the Level 2 category included short-term investments \$17.2 million and long-term investments of \$14.1 million, which were comprised of certificates of deposit, corporate debt securities and government and agency securities.

 Level 3: Valuations based on inputs that are unobservable and involve management judgment and the reporting entity's own assumptions about market participants and pricing.
-As of June 30, 2015, the Company had no Level 3 financial assets measured at fair value on the Condensed Consolidated Balance Sheets.
+As of June 30, 2017, the Company's Level 3 financial instruments measured at fair value on the Condensed Consolidated Balance Sheets consisted of the contingent consideration liability related to the acquisition of MikaMonu.